-- Emergency planning (Section 301-303), - Emergency release notification (Section 304), - Hazardous chemical storage reporting requirements (Sections 311-312), and - Toxic chemical release inventory (Section 313).
+• Emergency planning (sections 301-303),

+- Emergency release notification (section 304), - Hazardous chemical storage reporting requirements (sections 311-312), and - Toxic chemical release inventory (section 313).

-Information gleaned from these four requirements will help States and communities develop a broad perspective of chemical hazards for the entire community as well as for individual facilities.
+Information collected from these four requirements helps states and communities develop a broad perspective of chemical hazards for the entire community, as well as for individual facilities.
 Regulations implementing EPCRA are codified in Title 40 of the Code of Federal Regulations, parts 350 to 372.
 The chemicals covered by each of the sections are different, as are the quantities that trigger reporting.
-Table 1 on the next page summarizes the chemicals and thresholds.
+Table 1 summarizes the chemicals and thresholds.